vinicius-pirees/kinos/doc/README.md

 * training_rate: estimate of how many examples can be trained per second
 * efectiveness: estimate of effectivess.
 Can be any metric, but has to be consistent over all models
 * inference_rate: estimate of how many examples per second it can handle at the inference phase
+* adaptation: the adaptation type.
+Can be "informed" (default) or "continuous"
 * priority_weight: a number that controls the priority that should be given to the model
 * model: the actual model class